timweilert/RaspiWiFi/Readme.txt

 == You will be prompted to set a few variables during the Initial Setup script:

-Note: these have been disabled and defaults have been hard coded.

 ==== "SSID Prefix" [default: "RaspiWiFi Setup"]: This is the prefix of the SSID
       that your Pi will broadcast for you to connect to during Configuration Mode (Host Mode).
 The last four of you Pi's serial number